josephiznot/commit-generator/README.md

-All in all, the commit generator is a cron job that is ran in the AWS cloud using a CloudWatch rule to schedule the execution of a Lambda function that commits code to GitHub.
-Since the cronjob is ran in the cloud, and not on a local computer, you never have to worry again unexecuted cronjobs due to your machine dying.
+All in all, the commit generator is a cron job that is ran in the AWS cloud using a CloudWatch rule to schedule the execution of a Lambda function that commits code to a GitHub account.
+Since the cronjob is ran in the cloud, it will execute as often as you assign it.

 ## Technologies Used